hayleymcilwrath/AAD16/Design-journal.md

 ***Slide 5-***

 -Very first font she made
-and ended up designing more than two dozen typeface families
+and ended up designing more than two dozen typeface families.

 -She created this typeface by sticking to the limitations,